riverhuang1107/everai_documentation/Example/en/Create_First_App_by_Manifest.md

     return flask.Response(generator(), mimetype='text/event-stream')
 ```

-You can execute `everai app run` again, serving this web endpoint and hit it with `curl`, you will see the ten `SSE`(Server-Sent Events) events progressively appear in your terminal over a 10 second period.
+You can execute `python app.py` again, serving this web endpoint and hit it with `curl`, you will see the ten `SSE`(Server-Sent Events) events progressively appear in your terminal over a 10 second period.

 ```bash
 curl --no-buffer http://<your ip>:8866/sse